litetex/crt-sh-client/CONTRIBUTING.md

 ### Communication channels
 * Communication is primarily done using issues.
-* If you need support as soon as possible and you can't wait for any pull request, feel free to use [our support](https://xdev.software/en/services/support).
-* As a last resort measure or on otherwise important matter you may also [contact us directly](https://xdev.software/en/about-us/contact).

 ### Ways to help
 * **Report bugs**<br/>Create an issue or send a pull request